 1. Kung Fu Panda Movies

-The kungfu panda movies are, hands down, one of the most brilliantly written, directed, animated, and voiced Dreamworks animation movies out there.
+The Kungfu Panda movies are, hands down, one of the most brilliantly written, directed, animated, and voiced Dreamworks animation movies out there.

 From the voice acting to the fight scene choreographies, the characters themselves, their development arcs, and the well-written script filled with perfect comedic moments, these movies gave the audience much more than they thought they’d get.
 But many people in the audience thought Master Shifu was either a raccoon, a tiny wolf, a dog, or a lemur.
 All of these were wrong.
-So, the question remains: What kind of animal is Master Shifu?

 1.1 The Plot

 One day, a ceremony is held in which Master Oogway chooses a Dragon Warrior, a hero of Kung Fu, who is to receive the Dragon Scroll.
-This would give the warrior great power, which would help in their duty to protect the Valley of Peace.
+This would give the warriors great power, which would help in their duty to protect the Valley of Peace.
 In a strange turn of events, Po is chosen as the Dragon Warrior when his attempts to enter the ceremony as part of the audience throw him right into the center of the stage.

 Eventually, Master Shifu realizes the error of his thinking and begins training Po in a manner more designed for his strengths (His motivation was food.
 Relatable, huh?).
 With Shifu’s help, Po can finally defeat Tai Lung and save the Valley of Peace in the first film.
 In the second, Po’s enemy is Lord Shen, who had attacked Po’s former village many years ago.
 In the third film, Po defeats Kai, a former brother-in-arms of Master Oogway himself.